- State Grants

 The Drinking Water State Revolving fund was created in 1997 under the Safe Drinking Water Act to fund drinking water infrastructure projects.
 The Clean Water Revolving Fund was created in 1987 under the Clean Water Act to fund a wide range of water quality infrastructure projects including publically-owned treatment works and non-point source pollution projects.

-Interest rates are established each year in October and are generally based on a discount to the Bond Buyer Revenue Bond Index.
-For FY18, the standard interest rate is 2.10%.
+Interest rates have been set annually in October for new loans based on a discount to the Bond Buyer Revenue Bond Index.
+In FY23, the standard interest rate is 1.40%.
 The SRF offers other discounted rates based on certain priorities such as helping smaller systems, takeover of inadequate systems, and on a limited basis rates for projects that use green best practices or stormwater projects.

-Clean water loans may extend up to 30 years, not to exceed the useful life of a project.
+Loan term is generally 20 years although it can be extended up to 30 years, not to exceed the useful life of the component.

 There is no penalty for early pay-off of the full outstanding principal amount of a loan or for partial pre-payments.

 A loan application should be submitted to RIA 30-60 days prior to the submission of plans and specs to DHEC.
-From completion of the loan application to loan commitment, the process can take as little as 90 days, but may take longer depending on the project’s complexity and regulatory restrictions.
+Once a loan application is complete, which includes the construction permit, loan commitment generally occurs within two weeks.

 Eligible drinking water projects include drinking water treatment/storage/distribution projects, water conservation projects, and source water protection projects.
 Relocation of water lines due to road widening projects are also eligible but projects solely for growth, fire protection, routine operation and maintenance, equipment, dams and surface water reservoirs are NOT eligible.